BeheadedBadger/BeheadedBadger/README.md

-- 👋 Hi, I’m Zarra!
+👋 Hi, I’m Zarra!
-- 👀 I’m interested in games, coding, art, photography and animals.
+🔍 I’m interested in coding, nature, biology, art and animals.
-- 🌱 I’m always learning more about my interests.
+🌱 I’m always learning more about my interests.
-- 💞️ I’m looking to collaborate on video game projects.
+💞️ I’m looking to collaborate on projects.
-- 📫 How to reach me https://twitter.com/MangledMink
+📫 You can reach me at ZarradeRuijter@gmail.com.

 <!---
 BeheadedBadger/BeheadedBadger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.